Interstate Vs Exide Car Battery

 The dimensions of the battery are also essential to consider when choosing a new car battery.
 The dimensions of the battery determine how much space it will take up in your vehicle.
 Exide orbital batteries have dimensions of 9.06 x 7 x 8 inches, while Interstate MTZ batteries have dimensions of 10.82 x 6.76 x 7.84 inches.

 The dimensions of an Interstate MTZ battery are typically larger than those of an Exide orbital battery.
 This means that Interstate MTZ batteries are a good choice for vehicles with a lot of space.
-If you’re looking for a battery that has large dimensions, then you should choose an Interstate MTZ battery.
+If you’re looking for a battery with large dimensions, you should choose an Interstate MTZ battery.

 Terminal Location